 Perhaps the most contentious point in the future colony’s laws was that no provision was made for local government of any kind.
 And local government was a pillar of English rights.
 It’s more than ironic that a state that ended up with 159 counties should begin with none.
 And, in retrospect, it’s perhaps amusing that despite all the meticulous attention to detail that Oglethorpe and the trustees had shown when writing the colony’s laws that not even the tiniest bit of attention was paid to subdividing the colony.
 When Oglethorpe arrived at the site of what would become Savannah on February 12, 1733, he had no plans for dividing up the colony into counties, shires or districts.
 Nor did any of the other trustees.

 As it turned out, Georgia was something of a disaster.
 Few migrated there voluntarily, for the colony’s strict laws against slavery made farming unprofitable, and the lack of alcohol made it no fun.
 The ban on slavery also made Georgia a haven for escapees from South Carolina, a constant source of irritation for the colony’s northern neighbor.
-And, in a supreme case of irony, very few debtors ever settled there.
-Given the hot climate and lack of profitable farming, most debtors chose to stay in England.
+Very few debtors ever settled there, most choosing to stay in England.
 I’ve read many histories of early Georgia, and they claim the total number of debtor families who moved to Georgia at between zero and a dozen.
 Instead, Georgia became something of a temporary safe haven for Protestants from George II’s German domains.
 However, these Salzburgers and Moravians were pacifists in what amounted to a war zone, so they left for the Carolinas by 1740.

 With the colony’s original purpose forgotten and her government in tatters, Georgia was converted to a Crown colony on January 7, 1755.
 And with the Crown came its official religion, the Church of England, who subdivided the colony into eight (later twelve) parishes: St. Mary, St. Thomas, St. Patrick, St. David, St. James, St. Andrew, St. John, St. Philip, St. Matthew, St. George, St. Paul, and Christ Church.
 In England, such parishes were only used for church functions, but in Georgia they became the first official subdivisions of the colony.